 Rochester Partnership for Research and Academic Career Training of Deaf Postdoctoral Scholars

-We are pleased to accept applications to our new transformative mentored postdoctoral research training in biomedical and behavioral sciences for Deaf and Hard-of-Hearing (D/HH) Scholars at the University of Rochester (UR) combined with an opportunity to develop critical academic skills, including teaching, through mentored teaching assignments at our partner institution, Rochester Institute of Technology (RIT) and its Colleges of Health Sciences and Technology and National Technical Institute for the Deaf (NTID).
+We are pleased to accept applications to this transformative program, which combines mentored postdoctoral research training in biomedical sciences for Deaf/HH scholars at the University of Rochester (UR), and opportunities to develop critical academic skills, including teaching, through mentored teaching assignments at our partner institution, Rochester Institute of Technology (RIT) and its National Technical Institute for the Deaf (NTID).

 How to Apply